northrivergeo/tn_ng911_data_model/README.md

 ## To Get this working

-* If you want to run this in docker please build the docker image - I've listed the steps under the docker directory.
+* If you want to run this in docker look at the docker readme - I've listed the steps under the docker directory.
 You can run this in a regular install of PostgreSQL/PostGIS

 * Run the create_tables.sql script under script to get the three tables